ipepe-oss/Bambu-AI-Detective/README.md

  * https://github.com/TheSpaghettiDetective/obico-server/ - neural network model

 ## License
-This project is a collection of other projects.
-Please see the individual projects for their licenses.
-My changes are released under MIT.
-Because of licensing issues, I cannot build image and push it to docker hub.
-You need to build the image yourself.
+This project is a derivative from https://github.com/hisptoot/BambuSource2Raw so it uses same license as the original project.
+See [LICENSE](LICENSE) for more details.

 ## RUN - Getting started
 1. Clone this repo